 Since 1992, Notre Dame Law School has admitted a small number of students to candidacy for the degree of Doctor of Juridical Science (J.S.D.).
 This program is designed especially for people who wish to pursue an academic career in law and who seek additional education beyond the LL.M. degree level.

-The J.S.D. involves two semesters of residency beyond that required for the LL.M. degree and requires that individuals admitted to the program demonstrate substantial potential for writing a thesis of publishable quality that will be a significant scholarly contribution to the field in which it is written.
+The J.S.D. involves two semesters of residency and requires that individuals admitted to the program demonstrate substantial potential for writing a thesis of publishable quality that will be a significant scholarly contribution to the field in which it is written.

 Tuition for the first year of residency is the same as the Law School & LL.M. tuition rate.
 (This rate changes each year.)
-Tuition for the 2017-2018 academic year is $55,802.
+Tuition for the 2018-2019 academic year is $57,868.
 In addition to tuition, there are fees of approximately $490 for the year.
 After the first year of residency, J.S.D. candidates must enroll each semester for one unit of credit, for which they will receive a grade of “satisfactory” or “unsatisfactory” from their advisor.
 This one unit course is $500 per semester.
 After completing two years of residency, J.S.D. candidates may remain at Notre Dame to complete researching and writing their dissertation, or they may work at their home institution or another place that provides the research materials most useful to them.
 It typically takes three to five years to complete our J.S.D. degree requirements.
-In additional to tuition and fees, the University’s Graduate School estimates that an unmarried student needs a minimum of $18,700 to cover basic living expenses
+In additional to tuition and fees, the University’s Graduate School estimates that an unmarried student needs a minimum of $17,950 to cover basic living expenses.

 Completion of the J.S.D. degree requirements ordinarily takes three to five years.
-J.S.D. candidates are required to spend their first two years in residence.
+J.S.D. candidates are required to spend their first two years in residence at Notre Dame.
 During the first year, students must successfully complete at least 12 credit hours of course work.
 After the first year, J.S.D. candidates are expected to devote their time to progressing on their dissertation and must enroll each semester for one unit of credit, for which they will receive a grade of “satisfactory” or “unsatisfactory” from their advisor.
 After the required two years of residency, candidates continue to work on their dissertation under the direction of a member of the Law School faculty, either in residence at Notre Dame or elsewhere.

-- Proposed Program of Study for the J.S.D. degree
+- Proposed Program of Study for the J.S.D.
+Degree

 - Writing Sample